Skip to main content

 Promises/Async/Await: Callbacks

-Can you Explain the function and syntax of the async function in JavaScript?
+Can you explain the function of the async function in JavaScript?

 View Answer: